apalania/RandomPromoter-DREAM-Challenge/README.md

 # Predicting-gene-expression-using-millions-of-random-promoter-sequences
-One contribution from Team: DrAshokAndFriends
+One contribution from Team: DrAshokAndFriends.

 Includes:
 1. Final report.docx: Documentation of our contribution to this challenge.
 More details about the competition could be found at: